-When shopping for investment properties in New York City, prospective building owners often encounter mixed-use property.
-These buildings combine commercial and residential space, and they’re found throughout Manhattan and Brooklyn.
+When shopping for investment properties in the New York City area, prospective building owners often encounter mixed-use property.
+These buildings combine commercial and residential space, and they’re found throughout the five boroughs and the surrounding area.

 Mixed-use properties can range from small buildings with a store or restaurant on the ground level to large apartment buildings that have retail and office space on the lower stories.
 In most cases, the residential portion of a mixed-use property occupies more space than the commercial section.